National Bank Financial Reiterates Outperform Rating for Sienna Senior Living (OTCMKTS:LWSCF)

-Sienna Senior Living (OTCMKTS:LWSCF)‘s stock had its “outperform” rating reissued by research analysts at National Bank Financial in a research report issued to clients and investors on Friday, The Fly reports.
+National Bank Financial reissued their outperform rating on shares of Sienna Senior Living (OTCMKTS:LWSCF) in a research note published on Friday, The Fly reports.

-Separately, Royal Bank of Canada upped their price objective on Sienna Senior Living from $13.00 to $14.00 and gave the stock a “sector perform” rating in a research note on Monday, February 22nd.
-Four investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-Sienna Senior Living currently has a consensus rating of “Hold” and a consensus price target of $14.50.
+Separately, Royal Bank of Canada upped their price target on shares of Sienna Senior Living from $13.00 to $14.00 and gave the company a sector perform rating in a report on Monday, February 22nd.
+Four research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Sienna Senior Living currently has an average rating of Hold and an average price target of $14.50.

 Sienna Senior Living Inc, through its subsidiaries, provides senior housing and long-term care (LTC) services in Canada.
 It operates through LTC and Retirement segments.
 The company offers a range of seniors' living options, including independent and assisted living, memory care, long-term care, and specialized programs and services, as well as provides management services.